We are supported by our readers, consider donating $1

 I am not against polygamy, as people have the freedom to choose what they desire.
 Nevertheless, polygamy should never be used as a scapegoat to justify evil lustful desires.
 Polygamy is not evil, but it’s not God’s ideal for marriage.
 Looking at the demerits, it’s wise for one to reconsider their decision.
 From the beginning, God intended marriage to be a solemn union between a man and a woman, and this is the gold standard.

-To be honest, no woman desires to be second, they all desire to the first and the only lady of the house.
-Most of those who are second and beyond, they only accept the deal because of the benefit package.
+To be honest, no woman desires to be second, they all desire to be the first and the only lady of the house.
+Most of those who are second and beyond, only accept the deal because of the benefits package.
 Who won’t want to be the wife of a rich man to secure a future for their children and themselves.
 Most of the time the intention is not right.

 Every Christian marriage is designed to depict Christ’s relationship with His church.
 Marriage sanctioned by God, only joins one man and one woman in a single union, as declared in scriptures.
 Period.
 (Genesis 2: 22-25).
 Any challenge to this teaching stands in opposition to God’s original plan for His creation, especially in marriage.
 This article cannot exhaustively cover all the issues related to polygamy and its evil.
 However, we can look to the Word of God as the gold standard to have a better and deeper revelation of God’s divine plan for the holy institution of marriage.